 Music supervision, orchestrations & arrangements by Jason Michael Webb & Luke Solomon

-Conceived for the stage and based on the Spring Pictures film written and directed by Damon Cardasis
+Conceived for the stage and based on the Spring Pictures movie written and directed by Damon Cardasis

 Read Synopsis

-This new musical captures the exhilaration of the ballroom scene and the profound power of faith, with a score that soars from the transcendence of gospel to the liberating vibrations of house music.
+This new musical captures the joy of embodied liberation and the profound power of faith, with a score that soars from the transcendence of gospel to the exhilarating vibrations of house music and pop.
 Saturday Church boldly asks, “is faith only for the Holy?” and, more importantly, “are there any queens in the house?!!!!”

 By Molière